jf-gallo/clean-swift-vip/README.md

 pod install
 ```

+And finally to open project, open .xcworkspace file

 ## Architecture details

 [Clean swift](https://clean-swift.com) is an Architectural approach that ensures code is structured in a clear and easy to undertand manner (see [screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html)), and it also enforces SOLID principles.
 The main objects of this design are:  View, Interactor, Presenter, Entity, Router and UseCase.
 In a Clean design, Data flows one way in a __V-I-P__ Cycle: